 Quick Answer

 A credit score is a three-digit number ranging from 300 to 850 that lenders use to evaluate your creditworthiness.
-As of April 27, 2026, the average American FICO Score sits at 715, and scores above 670 are generally considered good by most lenders.
+The average American FICO Score sits at 715, and scores above 670 are generally considered good by most lenders.

 Key Takeaways